Credit rating Aaa/AAA

 Fitch Ratings: AAA, stable outlook

-“CEB's 'AAA' rating reflects its Standalone Credit Profile (SCP) of 'aaa', which reflects a 'aa' solvency assessment, 'aaa' liquidity assessment and a two-notch upward adjustment over the lower of its solvency and liquidity assessments to reflect the low-risk business environment.
-The solvency assessment of 'aa' balances the bank's 'strong' capitalisation and 'very low' risks.”
+“CEB's ratings are driven by its Standalone Credit Profile (SCP) of 'aaa', based on a 'aa' solvency assessment, reflecting 'strong' capitalisation and 'very low' risk assessments, a 'aaa' liquidity assessment and a two-notch uplift over the lower of solvency and liquidity to reflect CEB's 'low' risk business environment.
+Fitch's assessment of extraordinary support from shareholders is 'a' and does not lead to an uplift to the rating.”

-“Excellent Liquidity: CEB's 'aaa' liquidity assessment reflects its excellent liquidity buffers, the strong credit quality of its treasury portfolio (62% rated above 'AA-' at end-2024), and strong access to capital markets.”
+“Excellent Liquidity: Our 'aaa' liquidity assessment reflects CEB's excellent liquidity buffers, the strong credit quality of its treasury portfolio (62% rated above 'AA-' at end-2025), and strong access to capital markets.”

 “In Fitch's view, the recent capital increase is evidence of shareholders' increased propensity to provide financial support to the bank.”